So Glamping Day arrived. The car was packed and we were off just after 10am.

 We parked up by the Sailor Boy complex and parked.
 Free parking by the seaside?
 Too amazing for words.
 The beach is a bit scabby but the sea wall provides a path that extends a long way either way from here.

 On the way back we needed cash and ended up driving to Tesco at Clacton to use the ATM, and buy batteries for the torch.
 They said we needed a torch as the site has no lights.
-Luckily, the Insignia does too.
+Luckily, the Insignia does have lights fitted!.

 Back at the pod we dug into the crisps and coffee whilst Reggie had his dinner, then we were off again, this time to the Chinese takeaway in St Osyth.